-II.A.3.e) must include a full-time faculty appointment.
+II.A.3.f) must include demonstrated ability as a faculty leader within the department and as a resident mentor.
 (Core)

 II.A.4.
 Program Director Responsibilities

 The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; resident recruitment and selection, evaluation, and promotion of residents, and disciplinary action; supervision of residents; and resident education in the context of patient care.
 (Core)